stick/ncti-site/format/index.md

 Each team member will play a 10 hole match against their opponent seed.
 Matches must have a winner and will play sudden death on the next hole if tied after 10 holes.

-## Elimination

-The bottom team in the Moon division will play the bottom team in the Shine division in a 10 hole match (During the semis).
-The loser of the match may not be invited back next year.

 # Payout